grame-cncm/faustplayground/README.md

 ======================

 This repository contains the source code for the Faust Audio Playground.
-The goal of this project is to provide a web plateform in which you can easily test/patch and export your Faust DSPs or the ones you find surfing on the web.
+The goal of this project is to provide a web platform in which you can easily test/patch and export your Faust DSPs or the ones you find surfing on the web.

 The pedagogical version includes a library of modules directly available in the page.

-Additional ressources
+Additional resources
 =====================

 The following files needs to be added in the deployed version of 'webaudio' folder :